 Roberts first recording for R&S was released as an untitled blue label promo and resulted from a live jam.
 It saw the light of day in the summer 1992 and immediately found its way to the worlds influential DJs; it is now highly sought after, as no more than a few hundred copies were ever pressed!
 But it was the 1993 album Organized Noise that really turned Roberts moniker SOURCE into a household name: throughout eight elaborated avant-dance tracks he delivered a unique blend of thunderous beats, sparkling acid and trance ingredients that was greeted with rave reviews and set alight dance floors all over the global techno village.
 This was dance music at its very best: uncompromising, organic and brimming with pure undiluted energy.
 Organized Noise launched Robert on the live front.
 Before he had been spinning in either techno or ambient mod now he was playing live in front of ecstatic audiences across Europe and the States.

 On the other hand, the more subdued side of Roberts musical personality was first displayed on the 12-inch/CD Dream Or Reality.
 The track, taken from his album Visions of The Past and coupled with two brilliant alternative mixes, proved an impressive foretaste of this epic masterpiece, which since its release has acquired mythical proportions in the record collections of cognoscenti of electronic listening music all over the world.
 As Mixmaster Morris described the album in the January issue of i-D: Lighter than a soufflé, sleeker than a panther, this fine offering from the man behind Source drifts from airy techno to pure ambience with supreme confidence.
 NME coined the phrase Fireballs to melt the snow away.
 Robert next adopted his SOURCE EXPERIENCE guise for another devastating work: with an aural arsenal ranging from analogue terror tones to layers of digital refinement, Different Journeys and the single Point Zero contained the ultimate in sensurround techno.
-This widely acclaimed album launched Robert on a heavy schedule of live and DJ dates around the globe, which the inspirational Zyklus 12 inch has only helped to build upon!
+This widely acclaimed album launched Robert on a heavy schedule of live and DJ dates around the globe.

 As both creator and DJ, Robert Leiner gives breathtaking visions of a far higher and different level than just the norm.
 His commitment to exposing us all to stimulating and challenging music marks Robert Leiner as a major figure in modern music, a fact that this is beyond discussion.
 In Roberts own words: